andreiteurpe/tiktok-increase-bot/README.md

 The link must start with https://vm.tiktok.com/123456789 Threads amount shold be between 0-100 otherwise your pc will blow up thats it

+# Installation

+first you must run RUN THIS FIRST.BAT

+if you run the other .exe's first, the program will be fucked up, so dont do that

+After installation a cmd will pop up with 4 options